 What Is Revenue Cycle Management?

-What is revenue cycle management (RCM) is comprised of a series of steps that track revenue to help improve the efficiency and effectiveness of billing processes.
+What is revenue cycle management (RCM)?
+Revenue cycle management is comprised of a series of steps that track revenue to help improve the efficiency and effectiveness of billing processes.
 In healthcare, RCM is closely tied to electronic health record (EHR) optimization as practice management (PM) software is usually integrated with the EHR.

 The medical revenue cycle begins when a patient schedules an appointment and ends when payment of their balance is final.
 The entire process is critical to ensuring accurate and timely payment to providers.